 Bethany: Founder & Chair

-Nuvo Wellbeing delivers vital dance and fitness programmes to hundreds of people, including some of the most vulnerable groups across the North East.
+Nuvo Wellbeing delivers vital dance and fitness programmes to hundreds of people every week, including some of the most vulnerable groups across the North East.
 As a Social Enterprise all profits are ploughed back into the organisation and the local programmes we deliver therefore, support from the local community is vital.

-Since establishing Nuvo Wellbeing I have also completed a PGCE and MA in Professional Dance with a key focus on Community and Health and won a succession of awards as a result including Ernst & Young Future 50, The Gazette Chief Executive Awards; North East Young Business Person of the Year, David Goldman Prize for Innovation & Susan Dobson Business Woman of the Year and Social Entrepreneurs Index 2020.
+Since establishing Nuvo Wellbeing I have also completed a PGCE and MA in Professional Dance with a key focus on Community and Health and won a succession of awards as a result of this work including Ernst & Young Future 50, The Gazette Chief Executive Awards; North East Young Business Person of the Year, David Goldman Prize for Innovation & Susan Dobson Business Woman of the Year and Social Entrepreneurs Index 2020.